In this WooCommerce vs Shopify analysis, we'll contrast two industry titans. First, read on to find out…

 After you have exceeded that amount, Stripe will charge an additional 0.4 percent.

-Stripe’s recurring payment plan is bundled into their general billing platform.
-This allows for other kinds of invoices.
+Stripe’s recurring payment plan is bundled into its general billing platform, allowing for other invoices.

-There are various safety and security features in the platform, built-in, to keep recurring credit card transactions from being rejected.
+The platform has various safety and security features to prevent recurring credit card transactions from being rejected.

 How does Stripe work?

-Since Stripe is an Independent Sales Organization, it means that they do not do the heavy lifting of processing your transactions.
+Since Stripe is an Independent Sales Organization, they do not do the heavy lifting of processing your transactions.

-What they do is that they collect and forward your transactions to a financial institution that will make sure that the funds are cleared.
+What they do is collect and forward your transactions to a financial institution that will make sure that the funds are cleared.

 Stripe is known as an aggregator.

-This is to say that instead of Stripe having its users sign up as full merchants with the merchant acquirer, it allows users to sign up as sub-merchants under the Stripe’s merchant account.
+Instead of signing up as total merchants with the merchant acquirer, Stripe’s users can sign up as sub-merchants under Stripe’s merchant account.

-This is important for users as it saves them from going through the complicated process of setting up their merchant accounts.
+This is important for users as it saves them from setting up their merchant accounts in a complicated process.

-This makes this platform easy to use for the merchants, because after signing up for the account and you have been approved, you can start collecting payments almost immediately without thinking about it.
+This makes this platform easy for merchants to use because after signing up for an account and being approved, you can start collecting payments immediately without thinking about it.

-On the other end, things are slightly complicated for Stripe.
-Since all of the charges go through Stripe’s merchant account, they take on a lot of liability for fraudulent transactions in their platform.
+On the other hand, things are slightly complicated for Stripe.
+Since all the charges go through Stripe’s merchant account, they are highly liable for fraudulent transactions on their platform.

-This benefits the users of this platform since it encourages Stripe to build a better security system in the platform and prevent fraudulent activities from taking place on the site.
+This benefits the platform’s users since it encourages Stripe to build a better security system and prevent fraudulent activities on the site.

 Stripe is one of the most trusted names in the processing of credit cards for online businesses because of its ease of use, high security, and customizability.

-In addition to that, other trusted platforms such as Amazon, Shopify, DocuSign, and Peloton also use Stripe.
+In addition, other trusted platforms, such as Amazon, Shopify, DocuSign, and Peloton, use Stripe.

 Stripe Tutorial and Guide

 Any proper digital-first solution will include an app on its platform.
-Stripe also consists of a robust app API that allows third-party developers to create applications that work well with the service.
+Stripe also has a robust app API that allows third-party developers to create applications that work well with the service.

-In addition to that, you can also collect credit card payments on your mobile, Leveraging a point of sale (POS) app is also essential in setting up a pop-up or a permanent shop.
+You can also collect credit card payments on your mobile.
+Leveraging a point of sale (POS) app is essential in setting up a pop-up or a permanent shop.

-The dashboard apps present in Stripe help you to monitor hos your Stripe account is doing and ensure that you have the latest information to your disposal.
+The dashboard apps present in Stripe help you monitor your Stripe account’s performance and ensure that you have the latest information at your disposal.

-There is a vast ecosystem of partners in Stripe that gives you the advantage of integrating with different platforms.
+A vast ecosystem of partners in Stripe allows you to integrate with different platforms.

-These platforms include accounting, payment, Point of Sale, analytics, or other services.
+These platforms include accounting, payment, Point of Sale, analytics, and other services.

 Leveraging Stripe’s built-in functionality for many of your payment needs is also something that you can easily do.